tweedmann/3x8emotions/README.md

 these, please always cite the article above.

-In order to obtain all necessary files, click on the latest release on the right side and download source code and "pytorch_model.bin" (ELECTRA model).
-Due to size limitations, the ELECTRA model needs to be downloaded manually.
+In order to obtain all necessary files, click on the latest release on the right side and download the source code.
+Two files need to be downloaded manually due to size limitations: the ELECTRA model (pytorch_model.bin) and the locally trained word embeddings (vec_ed_preprocessed.txt).
 After downloading and unpacking, you need to copy the file "pytorch_model.bin" into the folder "./03_electra/models/final/german-nlp-group/electra-base-german-uncased".
+The file "vec_ed_preprocessed.txt" should be moved to the folder "02_neuralnet".

 ## (1) ed8 (dictionary)